 Hart’s stories are filled with memorable creatures, with most of the shorts featuring some beast or happening that’s unique and, at the very least, slightly out of the realm of the normal.
 He has a total knack for detail and that makes a scene come vibrantly alive—the spinal cords hanging from trees in “The Unfamiliar,” and the hollowed-out heads in “You Sure Are Calm, Cowboy” are two such instances I won’t ever forget, though you’ll find that memorable imagery in every single story in this book.

-This is a supremely creepy collection, and fans of horror that shocks and disturbs in a creepy good way will especially love these tales.
+Midnight Paths is a supremely creepy collection, and fans of horror that shocks and disturbs in a creepy good way will especially love these tales.
+Get it on Amazon here.